-Girme, Y. U., Overall, N. C., & Hammond, M. D. (in press).
+Girme, Y. U., Overall, N. C., & Hammond, M. D. (2019).
 Facilitating Autonomy in Interdependent Relationships: Invisible Support Facilitates Highly Avoidant Individuals’ Autonomy.
 Journal of Family Psychology.
+Advanced Online Publication.

 Don, B. P., Girme, Y. U.*, Hammond, M. D. (2018).
 Low Self-Esteem Predicts Indirect and Negative Relational Consequences in Intimate Relationships.
 Personality and Social Psychology Bulletin.
 Advanced online publication.

 *shared first authorship